Create an online appointment system for a fitness studio

 Set price and time

-You can set the price of your event or capture credit card details (but not the 3 digit Credit Verification Value codes).
+You can set the price of your event or add online payment.
 The value you enter here is merely a default that you can adjust for each individual class if needed.
 By clicking Setup pricing, you can create advanced pricing rules.

 Note that setting a price does not mean you actually have to charge people through the site.
 You can choose to display a price but arrange payment in another way.
 You can find more information about using pricing rules and payment methods under Payment.